dloghin/tec-blockbench/benchmark/quorum_ibft/README.md

 For ``perf record``, run ``perf record -a -g`` on each node.
 You can remove the comment of the ``perf record`` line in [start-mining.sh](start-mining.sh).

-To get the number of CPU cores uses, run with ``perf stat``.
+To get the number of CPU cores used, run with ``perf stat``.
 For cache misses, we use the following events: ``-e instructions -e LLC-load-misses -e LLC-loads -e LLC-store-misses -e LLC-stores -e cache-misses -e cache-references``.